giftcards/Encryption/README.md

   * `aesEncrypt($data)` -- returns the $data encrypted with 128-bit Rijndael encryption
   * `aesDecrypt($data)` -- returns the decrypted, or null if the original data was not encrypted with the same key and algorithm
-  * `checkPasswordFormat($password)` -- returns true if the password is at least 8 characters, with at least one digit and at least one uppercase letter